 - Dorrance Scholarship

-Who is eligible?
+Who Is Eligible?
 High school seniors from Arizona or Florida who are planning to enroll as first-generation students the following fall at a partner university.
 These schools include the University of Arizona, Arizona State University, Northern Arizona University, and the University of Hawaii.
-Applicants must have a 3.0 cumulative GPA and demonstrate financial need.
+Applicants must have at least a 3.0 cumulative GPA and demonstrate financial need.

 - First Generation Grant

-Who is eligible?
-Any first-generation Colorado resident enrolled or planning to enroll at the University of Colorado-Boulder.
+Who Is Eligible?
+First-generation Colorado residents enrolled or planning to enroll at the University of Colorado-Boulder.

 Deadline: Fall deadline is January 15; spring deadline is October 1.